 Learn the complete Email Marketing Lessons from Louis C.K., plus how organizations use similar tactics to get through to their readers.

 7. Treat Email as Part of User Experience.

 People are checking email way more often than they’re using your product.
 That’s why behavioral emails are so powerful.
-As Olark’s Sunir Shah reminds us, what’s paramount is the entire flow that people go through to complete their goal in a product or app.
+What’s paramount is the entire flow that people go through to complete their goal in a product or app.

 Once you can reach out to people based on their activity and interactions with your business — you can make that flow a better experience.
 Your emails are part of your product and user experience.

 - Check out 7 examples of retention emails